BCDevOps/devops-platform-workshops/workshop-labs/docs/openshift101/03_deployment.md

 ### Environment Variables
 By default your rocketchat deployment have no environment variables defined.
 So, while RocketChat is trying to start, and a database has not been deployed, the app does not know how or where to connect to MongoDB.
-We will beed to add an environment variable to the deployment configuration.
+We will need to add an environment variable to the deployment configuration.

 - In the Web Console, navigate to `Topology` and select your rocketchat deploymentConfig
 - Select the `Actions` tab on the top right